NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

     //    return E_RELEXIST;

-    // reset the searchIndex of the relation catalog to {-1, -1} using RelCacheTable::setSearchIndex()
+    // reset the searchIndex of the relation catalog using RelCacheTable::resetSearchIndex()

     Attribute oldRelationName;